 - Reason and act as the LLM plans the task and invokes tools.

-- Document outcome: if the task involved 5+ tool calls, the agent autonomously writes a skill file following the agentskills.io open standard.
+- Document result: if the task involved 5+ tool calls, the agent autonomously writes a skill file following the open agentskills.io standard.

-- Persist knowledge: the skill gets indexed into memory, available to future sessions.
+- Persist knowledge: the skill is indexed in memory, available for future sessions.

-Approximately every 15 tool calls, Hermes reflects on what worked and what failed, then auto-generates or updates a skill file encoding the successful approach.
+Roughly every 15 tool calls, Hermes reflects on what worked and what failed, then automatically generates or updates a skill file encoding the successful approach.
 The results are measurable: in Nous Research's own benchmarks, agents with 20 or more self-created skills completed research tasks 40% faster than a fresh instance with no prior skills, without any manual prompt tuning.
 This is specifically about token and time savings, not output quality improvement.

 The improvement is domain-specific.
 A skill built from summarizing GitHub pull requests does not automatically transfer to planning a database migration.
-The 40% speed gain shows up most clearly after consistent use in a narrow domain, not in one-off varied sessions.
-One user reported that within two hours of first running Hermes, the agent had created three skill documents and completed a similar research task 40% faster using those skills.
+The 40% speed gain appears most clearly after consistent use within a narrow domain, not across varied one-off sessions.
+One user reported that within two hours of running Hermes for the first time, the agent had created three skill documents and completed a similar research task 40% faster using those skills.

 OpenClaw's Stateless Session Model

-OpenClaw operates in a fundamentally different paradigm.
-Each session starts fresh, relying on the developer or community to build and register skills manually.
-The agent has access to the same tools and instructions it always has, but it does not accumulate experience in any structured way.
+OpenClaw operates on a fundamentally different paradigm.
+Each session starts from scratch, relying on the developer or community to build and register skills manually.
+The agent has access to the same tools and instructions as always, but does not accumulate experience in a structured way.

-Session state is stored in JSONL files at ~/.openclaw/agents/<agentId>/sessions/<sessionId>.jsonl, with each line representing a standalone message or event.
-As transcripts grow, they are "compacted" to fit within model context windows.
+Session state is stored in JSONL files at ~/.openclaw/agents/<agentId>/sessions/<sessionId>.jsonl, with each line representing an independent message or event.
+As logs grow, they are "compressed" to fit within model context windows.
 The project's own documentation draws a clear line: "Sessions are for reasoning, not storage."

-The persistence layer (DuckDB, the workspace filesystem) holds durable data, but there is no mechanism for the agent to autonomously extract, test, and refine reusable procedures from its experience.
-Every task is approached as a new problem.
+The persistence layer (DuckDB, workspace file system) stores durable data, but there is no mechanism for the agent to autonomously extract, test, and refine reusable procedures from its experience.
+Each task is approached as a new problem.

 The Cost Tradeoff

-The learning loop is not free.
-Hermes's reflection and optimizer modules consume extra tokens, roughly 15-25% overhead compared to a standard agent.
-But this overhead is amortized: once a skill exists, future executions of similar tasks bypass the full LLM reasoning chain, reducing both time and token consumption.
-AWS cost analysis shows stateful AI applications typically cost 2-3x more to operate than stateless equivalents due to storage and synchronization overhead, but the cumulative efficiency gains from skill reuse can offset this for repetitive workloads.
+The learning cycle is not free.
+Hermes' reflection and optimization modules consume extra tokens, roughly 15-25% overhead compared to a standard agent.
+But this overhead is amortized: once a skill exists, future runs of similar tasks skip the full LLM reasoning chain, reducing both time and token consumption.
+AWS cost analysis shows that stateful AI applications typically cost 2-3x more to operate than stateless equivalents due to storage and synchronization overhead, but cummulative efficiency gains from skill reuse can offset this for repetitive workloads.

 Ecosystem and Community: Scale vs Self-Sufficiency